yqrashawn/GokuRakuJoudo/README.md

 ![img](./resources/images/karabiner-profile.jpg)

 Goku reads `karabiner.edn` file which holds your Karabiner config.
 This file should be placed inside \`~/.config/\` directory on your mac.
 If you use a dots dir to hold your config files, you can symlink \`karabiner.edn\` and Goku will pick up the changes too.
+Starting on version 0.2.2, you can specify your config file path using environment variable `GOKU_EDN_CONFIG_FILE`.

 Goku provides two commands: